2025 Emmy Predictions

 Harrison Ford is sublime in Shrinking, and I have a hunch that he is AppleTV+'s push for the award over Ike Barinholtz.
 I found Barinholtz hilarious in The Studio, and he was my personal MVP for the show, but I don't think he's perceived as a standout of the series like Seth Rogen, Catherine O'Hara, and Kathryn Hahn are.
 Meanwhile, Ford is practically the face of Shrinking, with his gruff but lovable Paul stealing nearly every scene.
 And awards bodies have taken note; he was nominated at the Golden Globes in a combined supporting actor category, at SAG in a category that combines lead and supporting performers in a comedy series (over the lead of Shrinking, Jason Segel, no less!), and at TCA in another category that combines lead and supporting performers in a comedy series.
 He has serious individual passion for this role and an enormous amount of industry respect, which I think pushes him ahead for the win.

-Will Win: Liza Colón-Zayas - The Bear
+Will Win: Catherine O'Hara - The Studio

 Could Win: Hannah Einbinder - Hacks